mantidproject/mantid/docs/source/release/v6.5.0/sans.rst

 New Features
 ------------
 - The ILL SANS workflow now adds more metadata to the reduced sample workspace.
-The sample logs now include information about empty container, empty beam, absorber, etc. plus the workspaces names and files that were used to create them.
+The sample logs now include information about empty container, empty beam, absorber, etc. plus the workspace names and files that were used to create them.
 - Sample transmission is now overwritten after transmission correction is done as sample, transmission, and stitching factors are added to the sample logs of the stitching output workspace as ``stitch_scale_factors``.
 - Support loading and reducing data for the new detector for D16 at ILL.